aelintra/asha/README.md

 Asterisk SARK High Availability Utility

-A helper deb to quickly build a SAIL Asterisk openAIS stack with the relevant data managed by DRBD.
+A helper deb to quickly build a SAIL Asterisk openAIS stack with Pacemaker, Corosync and DRBD.
 You can find full information in the sailpbx wiki here http://www.sailpbx.com/mediawiki/index.php/V4_High_Availability.